 Share the Road is a highway safety program of the American Trucking Associations (ATA).
 Million-mile accident free professional truck drivers deliver specific life-saving safety tips to the public, the media, and our public officials through television, radio, the web and in print.
 News conferences are held where cars and trucks are set up in simulated highway lanes that show the common ways in which accidents happen out on the road.
 The program's goal is to reach as many people as possible and change driving behavior so that we can save lives.

 Media and community events are held across the country, including state capitols, motorcycle and RV events, auto shows, at truck driving championships, high schools and middle schools, and in congested cities.
 The Share the Road tractor-trailer serves as the centerpiece for all safety and media events, and is certainly an attraction while traveling the highways.
-Mack Trucks generously provides a dedicated Mack Anthem to the Share the Road program, and Hyundai Translead provides the fully decaled trailer.
+Mack Trucks generously provides a dedicated Mack Anthem to the Share the Road program.
 The Share the Road program works with various highway safety partners, the state trucking associations, the Federal Motor Carrier Safety Administration and industry partners.

 With the generous sponsorship from Mack Trucks and supporters, ATA is able to continue this highly effective highway safety program.

 EVP of Industry Affairs and Senior Advisor to the President and CEO

 Image and Industry Affairs Specialist

 Blind Spot Information

 All vehicles traveling on the road have blind spots where other vehicles disappear from view.
 In tractor trailers and other large vehicles these blind spots can be surprisingly big.
 There are blind spots on all sides of a large truck where other vehicles can disappear from the view of the driver.
 If a professional truck driver has to make a sudden maneuver on the road, such as a quick lane change to avoid debris, crashes can occur if they don’t know you’re there.